All Episodes

 The tests most likely to be discounted were low-income and minority students.

-The Chicago Tribune reports today, almost one in four black students and one in five low-income students didn't have their scores counted.
+The Chicago Tribune reports today: almost one in four black students and one in five low-income students didn't have their scores counted.

-According to federal guidelines, the school's progress under the law is evaluated on tests taken by students enrolled for a full academic year, which each state defines.
+According to federal guidelines, the school's progress under the law is evaluated on tests taken by students enrolled for a full academic year, which each state defines, like 180 days, 185, whatever it is.

-Illinois changed its rule so that students must be enrolled by May 1 of the previous scroll year to have their tests counted, before last year the state counted the tests of students enrolled by October 1 of the school year.
+Illinois changed its rule so that students must be enrolled by May 1 of the previous school year to have their tests counted.

-This change meant that uh 283,000 tests were not counted, which let 53 schools dodge a warning list of underperforming schools.
+This change meant that 283,000 tests were not counted, which let 53 schools dodge a warning list of underperforming schools.

-Schools that make the list can face sanctions, such as offering students the chance to transfer to uh other schools.
+Schools that make the list can face sanctions, such as offering students the chance to transfer to other schools.

-So they're admitting their school sucks, they're not teaching minority kids.
+So they're admitting their school sucks.

 They're not teaching poor kids.